ministryofjustice/feed-parser/README.md

 ```
 # FeedParser
-Microservice that takes the external Oleeo feed, cleans the XML data to our specifications, converts that to json and then uploads it to our namespace's assosiated s3 bucket.
+Microservice that takes the external Oleeo feed, cleans the XML data to our specifications, converts that to json and then uploads it to our namespace's associated s3 bucket.

 # Deployment